chrisberkhout/pvc/README.md

     # run the specs
     bundle exec rspec spec

-    # run the simulation interactively (see description below)
-    ./bin/gorobo

 ## Install it as a RubyGem

 This code is packaged as a Gem.
 If you like, you can build and install it by running: